A Mid-life Crisis on my 30th Birthday

 There needs to be a meaning to everything in my mind, or it risks falling into nihilism.
 What’s the point if nothing means anything beyond the observable and provable?

 I believe meaning comes from what we assign meaning to.
-Each person’s life is separate.
+Each person’s life is unique.
 A set of viewpoints should never be imposed on anybody, but actions that harm others still need to have consequences.

 To not feel alone.